-Work Session meetings will be held on the Monday prior to the regular Thursday City Council meeting.
-Work Session may also be scheduled as necessary by consensus of the Council.
-Worksession meetings are informal sessions to review upcoming issues, receive special reports, conduct goal setting sessions and for special training purposes.
+Work Session meetings may be held on the first Wednesday of the month and would precede the regular Council Meeting.
+Work Sessions may also be scheduled as necessary by consensus of the Council.
+Work Session meetings are informal sessions to review upcoming issues, receive special reports, conduct goal setting sessions and for special training purposes.